 Description of the Top Mormon Colleges and Universities

 Students wishing to attend a top Mormon university may consider factors like available degree programs, spiritual growth opportunities and school size.
 Here we discuss some of these characteristics for each of the Mormon institutions.

 Brigham Young University-Hawaii

-Brigham Young University-Hawaii is an undergraduate institution that had a little over 3,140 students in 2017, per the NCES.
+Brigham Young University-Hawaii is an undergraduate institution that had 3,176 students in 2018, per the NCES.
 The university has a unique partnership with the Polynesian Cultural Center, a highly recognized tourist attraction in Hawaii, and between the center and campus jobs, about 90% of the student population is employed throughout their studies.
 For academics, the school offers an honors program, online education opportunities and internship opportunities, and students can choose from a variety of majors, including biochemistry, communications, exercise and sports science education, hospitality and tourism management and Pacific Island studies.
 Students on campus can grow in their faith through wards and stakes, devotionals and activities through the Service Center and must adhere to the school's Code of Honor.

 Brigham Young University-Idaho

 Brigham Young University-Idaho is an undergraduate institution and the state's largest, private school with more than 40 buildings on campus and over 15,000 online students, according to the school's website.
 Students can pursue degree programs in fields such as animal science, computer information technology, electrical engineering, business analytics, child development and music.
 The university also offers a Tutoring Center to support students academically and further develop skills in math, reading and even studying.
 In addition to the traditional wards and stakes, Honor Code and devotionals, students can also grow spiritually through spiritual forums, volunteer opportunities and online media resources, like podcasts and BYU TV.
-In 2017, the NCES reported that the university had around 51,880 students, including online students.
+In 2018, the NCES reported that the university had 42,341 students, including online students.